Sintered Ceramic Ferrite

 Sintered Ceramic Ferrite Magnets

 Ferrite suits a wide range of applications due to its low cost.
 It is readily available in blocks, rings and discs.
-Principal applications are DC motors, loudspeakers, reed switch operation, magnetic separator assemblies and general holding devices such as pot magnets.
+Principal applications are DC motors, loudspeakers, reed switch operation, magnetic separator assemblies and general holding systems such as pot magnets.
 The un-magnetised blocks are machined using diamond cutting machines to match customers’ exact specification.

 Ferrite has an excellent resistance to demagnetisation and can be magnetised before or after assembly without danger of losing any performance.
 It can be used in operating temperatures ranging from -40°C to + 250°C. However it does have a poor temperature coefficient losing approximately 0.2% of remanence per degree C when heated above zero.